stuttgart-things/platform-engineering-showcase/tekton/base/README.md

 EOF
 ```

-## CREATE SSH USER-CREDS AS SECRET
+## CREATE VAULT USER-CREDS AS SECRET

 secret must exist, values doesnt matter if you're not using vault.